 - Put the onion, garlic, and parsley in a food processor and pulse until finely chopped.

-- Add the drained chickpeas, the remaining 2 teaspoons of salt, pepper, flour, cumin, coriander, cayenne, and baking soda and process to a chunky paste.
+- Add the drained chickpeas, the remaining 2 teaspoons of salt, pepper, flour, cumin, coriander, cayenne, and baking powder and process to a chunky paste.

 - Form the mixture into balls a bit larger than golf balls.
 You can cook them in balls or flatten the balls into 1-inch-thick patties.

 - To deep-fry the patties on the stovetop, fill a heavy-bottomed pan with high sides with about 2 inches of the oil.
 Heat over medium-high heat until the oil shimmers.
 Add the balls or patties and cook for 3 to 4 minutes per side, until they are golden brown and crisp.
 Use a slotted spoon to transfer the patties to a paper-towel-lined plate.